-Co-operation as defined by Webster means the association of a number of persons for their, common benefit.
+Co-operation as defined by Webster means the association of a number of persons for their common benefit.
 This association is what is needed between the teacher and the pupil.
 If the student is requested to have an assignment in by Monday he comes in about Wednesday with it and says, "Oh Miss O, here is my theme."
 Of course Miss O wanted the theme but not two days late.

-How could the basket-ball or football boys get along if there wasn't any co-operation between the boys and the coach or even between the boys and the coach or even between the boys and the coach or even between the boys themselves?
+How could the basket-ball or football boys get along if there wasn't any co-operation between the boys and the coach or even between the boys and the coach or even between the boys themselves?